Nodetary/Dadamintr/README.md

    - Injunctive relief
    - Recovery of attorney fees and legal costs

-2. **Jurisdiction**: Any disputes shall be resolved in the courts of [Your Jurisdiction], under the laws of [Your Jurisdiction], without regard to conflicts of law principles.
+2. **Jurisdiction**: Any disputes shall be resolved in the courts of Texas, under the laws of Texas, without regard to conflicts of law principles.

 ### Indemnification